barracudanetworks/ngf-aws-templates/Managed Box/README.md

 ## Deployed resources
 One EC2 Instance with a single NIC and a public IP attached.

+## Note
+Authentication using PAR File Retrieval Key is currently supported for BYOL instances only.
+When deploying a managed PAYG instance, you must use username and password to bind to NGCC.

 ## Template Parameters

 CFT Label | Parameter Name |  Description